Gencive/Android-Brazzers-It/README.md

 #Brazzers It

-This application is a meme maker.
+This application allows you to add the Brazzers logo on picture.

-You can take a picture and the logo Brazzers will automaticaly be add on it.
+You can take a pictures directly from the application,

-You can also take an existing picture.
+or you can also add it on an already existing photo.

+Fell free to share your creations.

 ## Screenshot
 ![Alt text](/misc/brazzers_it-1.png "home")